akiranishii/rnaseq-pipeline/README.md

 4. Click files -> home directory.
 5. Click "GO TO" on the navigation bar, and type the path "/nfs/turbo/umms-macdouga/" into it.
 Click ok.
 6. Create a new directory for yourself.
 This directory will be referred to as [NEW DIRECTORY] in later steps.
-8. Create a directory called "clean" inside [NEW DIRECTORY].
+7. Create a directory called "clean" inside [NEW DIRECTORY].
-9. Upload all of your raw RNA-seq files (.fastq.gz) into the directory labeled "clean".
-Make sure each sample is placed in its own directory.
+8. Upload all of your raw RNA-seq files (.fastq.gz) into the directory labeled "clean".
+Make sure each sample is placed in its own directory with a unique sample name that matches the sample name on the .csv file created in STEP 1.

 ### STEP 3: Run RNA-seq analysis through the Great Lakes Server

 1. Type the following into your terminal: `ssh [REPLACE WITH UNIQNAME]@greatlakes.arc-ts.umich.edu`
 2. Use your level 1 account to login.
-3. Navigate to your folder of interest by using the "cd" command: `cd /nfs/turbo/umms-macdouga/[NEW DIRECTORY]`
+3. Navigate to new directory by typing the command: `cd /nfs/turbo/umms-macdouga/[NEW DIRECTORY]`
+4. Load the git module onto the Great Lakes Server by using the command: `module load git`
+5. Obtain the programs from the RNA-seq pipeline using the command: `git clone
-4. Run the command: `sbatch run_human_rna_seq` or `sbatch run_mouse_rna_seq` (ensure you choose the correct animal model)
+6. Run the command: `sbatch run_human_rna_seq` or `sbatch run_mouse_rna_seq` (ensure you choose the correct animal model)
-5. To cancel a run, type the command: `scancel [insert Slurm Job ID]`
+7. To cancel a run, type the command: `scancel [insert Slurm Job ID]`

 ### Sections currently being added to the guide